tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 - parameter default = "default value" {[resource]}
 - parameter default = "default value" {[resource]} {API endpoint [resource]}

-The bdqffdq:hasAuthoritiesDefaults property may be present in isolation (to make the expected response easier to read) as in the VALIDATION_COUNTRYCODE_STANDARD example above when a test is not parameterized, or when a test is parameterized, with corresponding bdqffdq:Arguments and bdqffdq:Parameters.
+The bdqffdq:hasAuthoritiesDefaults property may be present in isolation (to make the expected response easier to read) as in the Test [VALIDATION_COUNTRYCODE_STANDARD](https://rs.tdwg.org/bdqcore/terms/0493bcfb-652e-4d17-815b-b0cce0742fbe) example above when a test is not parameterized, or when a test is parameterized, with corresponding bdqffdq:Arguments and bdqffdq:Parameters.

 See section [# 3.3 Parameterising the tests (normative)](../../bdqcore/index.md#33-parameterising-the-tests-normative) of the bdqcore landing page for further guidance on bdq:sourceAuthority values, parameters, and arguments.